telerik/xaml-docs/controls/touchmanager/overview.md

 * __Rich event handling__: TouchManager provides a set of events that can be used to handle the touch interaction within your application.
 Using the framework you can associate a UIElement to different touch interactions as touch down, touch move, touch enter, swipe, tap, pinch, etc. You can find a complete list with the events exposed by the manager in the [Events]({%slug touchmanager-events%}) help article.

-* __Hit test visibility control__: The Touchmanager allows you to define the hit test visibility of the elements involved in the touch interaction.
+* __Hit test visibility control__: Touchmanager allows you to define the hit test visibility of the elements involved in the touch interaction.
 You can take a look at the [Touch Modes]({%slug touchmanager-touch-modes%}) help article for more information.

 * __Gestures__: TouchManager gives you several built-in gestures (tap, pinch, swipe, etc.) and also the ability to create custom gestures.